shotashirai/Data-Analysis-Pipeline/README.md

 #### Time Efficiency

- `time python UberDemandPrediction.py` measures the elapsed time to run entire code.
-Elapsed time for each code section wa measured with `time()` module.
+ `time python UberDemandPrediction.py` measures the elapsed time to run the entire code.
+Elapsed time for each code section was measured with the `time()` module.
- As shown on the table below, the performance of the code is significantly improved (reduce computation time by ~60%) after optimization.
+ As shown in the table below, the performance of the code is significantly improved (reduce computation time by ~60%) after optimization.

 |                             | Before optimization | After optimization |
 | --------------------------- | ------------------- | ------------------ |